 Record Video – The resolution default setting is 1080 at 30 fps.

-Honestly, most of my videos are pretty amateur so I leave it there, but I saw several recommendations to choose 4K at 30 fps
+Honestly, most of my videos are pretty amateur so I leave it there, but I saw several recommendations to choose 4K at 30 fps.

-Record Slo-mo– 720p at 240 fps
+Record Slo-mo– 720p at 240 fps.

-Keep Normal Photo– I recommend leaving this off to allow for the HDR feature to do its magic ( more later).
+Keep Normal Photo– I recommend leaving this off to allow for the HDR feature to do its magic ( again, more later).

-That takes a bit of time and you risk losing your photo opportunity.
+As you already know, that takes a bit of time and you risk losing your photo opportunity.

 Did you know you there is a shortcut?